regebro/how-to-diff-xml/talk.rst

     Diffing XML was trickier than we thought, and why not use somebodies library?
 So, we took over maintenance of the xmldiff library.
-It existed, seemed to work, but was unmaintained, which is why it wasn't used from the start.
+It existed, seemed to work, but was un-maintained, which is why it wasn't used from the start.

     It isn't only a library, it's also a command line tool.